cfrm17/hazardRate/README.md

 1. Implied Default Probability

-The default probability of an entity can be calculated using other methods such as Merton’s option theoretical approach, historical default information, and market price of defaultable bond (see https://finpricing.com/lib/FiBond.html).
+The default probability of an entity can be calculated using other methods such as Merton’s option theoretical approach, historical default information, and market price of defaultable bond.
 However, a well-established CDS market with high liquidity enables us to get the implied default probability of an entity from the CDS market directly2 , as described in this report.
 It is more appropriate to use this default probability than those implied by the above mentioned three methods.

 2. Recovery Rate and Correlation with Default Probability